-- Band Of Cigar: It is the covering that wraps all around the head of a cigar.
+- Band Of Cigar: It is the covering that wraps around a cigar’s head.

-- Foot: A cigar’s foot is the end that is lit, which is normally pre-cut.
+- Foot: A cigar’s foot is the end that is lit, usually pre-cut.

 Cigar Making Materials

-Cigars are made up of three different types of tobacco leaves: wrapper, filler, and binder.
+Cigars comprise three types of tobacco leaves: wrapper, filler, and binder.
 These differences influence smoking and flavor characteristics.

-- 3 Types Of Fillers: Since the tobacco plant is so huge, the tobacco priming used—top, middle, or bottom—will determine the flavor of the cigar.
+- 3 Types Of Fillers: Since the tobacco plant is so huge, the tobacco priming used—top, middle, or bottom—will determine the cigar’s flavor.

 - Volado Priming: is found in the root of the tobacco plant and is noted for its great burn quality, hence almost all cigars have Volado in their blend.
 Otherwise, Volado is almost flavorless.